You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

 There are consequences in Wales if a business fails to display its food hygiene rating sticker in a prominent place.

-How To Appeal A Food Hygiene Rating or Enforcement Action
+Appealing A Food Hygiene Rating or Enforcement Action

 If a business owner does not agree with the food hygiene rating or enforcement action, as stated in the letter from the EHO, an appeal can be made.
 The letter or notice will explain how to appeal a decision.